koenrane/KR-new-site/content/what-counts-as-defection.md

 lw-latest-edit: 2021-03-18T22:20:25.138000Z
 lw-is-linkpost: 'false'
 tags:
   - game-theory
   - AI
   - rationality
 aliases:
   - what-counts-as-defection
   - game-theoretic-definition-of-deception
 lw-reward-post-warning: 'false'
 use-full-width-images: 'false'
-date_published: 07/12/2020
+date_published: 2020-07-12 00:00:00
 original_url: https://www.lesswrong.com/posts/8LEPDY36jBYpijrSw/what-counts-as-defection
 skip_import: true
-description: "A game-theoretic formalism of “defection”, analyzing whether an action is self-serving at the expense of the group."
+description: "A game-theoretic formalism of “defection”, analyzing whether an action\
+  \ is self-serving at the expense of the group."
+date_updated: *id001
 ---

 > [!thanks]
 > Thanks to Michael Dennis for proposing the formal definition; to Andrew Critch for pointing me in this direction; to Abram Demski for proposing non-negative weighting; and to Alex Appel, Scott Emmons, Evan Hubinger, `philh`, Rohin Shah, and Carroll Wainwright for their feedback and ideas.